Jix0u/Vision-Image-Processing/README.md

-# Comparative Vision Processing CNN, SVM, Audio Gen with RNN
+# Comparative Vision Processing with CNN and SVM

 Compared **Deep Learning Neural Networks** to **Traditional Machine Learning Algorithms** to better understand the training process + advantages of both models